learnk8s/learnk8s.io/src/askExpert201903/content.md

 ### More options

-There're two noteworthy tools that can help visualise dependencies in your cluster
+Two noteworthy tools can help visualise dependencies in your cluster:

 - [Linkerd2](https://linkerd.io/2/overview/), another service mesh similar to Istio
 - [Kubebricks](https://github.com/kubricksllc/Kubricks), an electron app that connects to your cluster using kubectl and helps you visualise your dependencies